ErrorTzy/writings/papers/PhDApps/Draft_4.md

+---
-A metaphysical approach to the epistemic approach to ground
+title: A metaphysical approach to the epistemic approach to ground
+subtitle:
+author:
+abstract:
+date:
+institute:
+numbersections: true
+toc: false
+toc-title: catalog
+reference-section-title: Biblio
+mainfont: FreeSerif
+CJKmainfont: Noto Serif CJK SC
+include-before:
+header-includes:
+  - \EnableBpAbbreviations
+---
 ## Intro

 Over the past twenty years or so, many have grown tired of Quinean ontology and Carnapian metaontology (==citation==).
 People have found that even if we figure out what indispensably exists, we still seem to miss something important: what is more fundamental than what, and what is most fundamental.
 As a result, many have rallied under the banner of fundamentality.
 Since then, metaphysics has undergone a revolution.